How to make the most of your annual leave before (and after) parental leave

 Depending on when you use your annual leave, it could be paid at a higher or lower rate.
 Here’s why:

-• If you take annual leave after parental leave (or use leave you became entitled to during parental leave), your employer can legally pay you based on your average weekly earnings, not your ordinary pay.
-If your average dropped during leave, your leave payout could too.
+• If you take annual leave after parental leave that you became entitled to during parental leave or in the 12 months after your return to work, your employer can legally pay you based on your average weekly earnings, which includes any time taken on unpaid leave.
+See: The impact of parental leave on annual leave.

-• Some employers choose to pay you your full ordinary rate regardless, but this isn’t guaranteed — always check.
+• Some employers choose to pay you your full ordinary rate regardless, but you’ll need to check their policy.
+Even if this is the case, there may still be additional considerations:

 2. Plan around public holidays to stretch your pay